shopware5/shopware/UPGRADE.md

 ## 4.2.2

 * Remove old payment dummy plugins out of the core: PaymentSofort and PigmbhRatePAYPayment
-* Add a new basic setting to add a possibility to disable the tell a friend feature.
-Attention by default the function is off.
+* The tell a friend feature is now disabled by default, due to legal requirements.
+This will affect new and existing installations.
+You can enable/re-enable it using a new configuration option in the backend settings menu.
 * [REST API] Add thumbnail generation to article and variant create and update actions
 * Deprecation: The Database Column impressions in s_articles_details in now deprecated.
 Please use the s_statistics_article_impression table.
 * `Shopware_Components_Plugin_Bootstrap` now has a `addFormTranslations()` method to facilitate translations creation for forms.